jgm/texmath/man/texmath.1.md

 It converts math in the specified input format (see `-f` below) to math in the specified output format (see `-t` below).

+`texmath` can also be used as a CGI script, when run in a CGI context with no arguments.
+It will expect query parameters for `from`, `to`, `input`, and optionally `inline`, and return a JSON object with either `error` and a message or `success` and the converted result.

 # OPTIONS

 `-f` *FORMAT*